dipjyoti1998/cowin-notifier/README.md

 You can get only slot information with this script, booking is not supported now.

+First go to the file location and open a cmd terminal there.

-If java is installed in command line(to check type : **java -version** ) use the following command to run-
+If java is installed in command line(to check type : **java -version** ) use the following command in terminal to run-

 **windows**
 -----